 Mixed Martial Arts (MMA) has enjoyed dramatic growth in recent years, surpassing boxing as the most popular of all combat sports.
 The UFC has led the charge, regularly hosting televised cards while monthly Pay-Per-View events have regularly filled some of the biggest sports stadiums in North America, Europe, and Australia.

-With the explosion in popularity of the UFC has come a rapid growth in the number of betting options available at the sportsbooks.
+With the explosion in popularity of the UFC has come a rapid growth in the number of betting options available at the American online sportsbooks.
 Here’s how you can get in on all the betting action in the octagon.

 Moneyline betting in boxing, MMA and UFC, also commonly referred to as fight odds, enables you to make simple wagers on which fighter will emerge victorious in a fight, with the payout on a winning bet determined by money line odds.